Employment Tribunals & The Range of Costs

 How long will the case take?

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 If a settlement is reached during pre-claim conciliation, your case is likely to take four to six weeks.
-If your claim proceeds to a Final Hearing, your case is likely to take eight to twelve months depending upon the workload of the relevant Employment Tribunal (Employment Tribunals have become busier since Employment Tribunal claim fees were abolished).
+If your tribunal claim proceeds to a Final Hearing, your case is likely to take eight to twelve months depending upon the workload of the relevant Employment Tribunal (Employment Tribunals have become busier since Employment Tribunal claim fees were abolished).

 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

-She is very happy to discuss your individual situation with you and provide you with a tailored quote based on your specific circumstances so please do get in touch.
+We are very happy to discuss your individual situation with you and provide you with a tailored quote based on your specific circumstances so please do get in touch.